Sharp-Pulsar/SharpPulsar/README.md

 var pulsarSystem = new PulsarSystem(clientConfig);
 ````
+3.1 - If Broker is behind proxy, set that in the Client Configuration:
+`.UseProxy(true)`

 4 - Create a Producer with Producer Configuration:
 ````
 var producerConfig = new ProducerConfigBuilder()